taviso/123elf/README.md

 # Lotus 1-2-3 for Linux

 This is a native port of Lotus 1-2-3 version 3 to Linux.
-This is possible because the official Lotus 1-2-3 for UNIX used a technique called [partial linking](https://sourceware.org/binutils/docs-2.38/ld/Options.html#:~:text=This%20is%20often%20called%20partial%20linking.), which can be modified to support new platforms.
+This is possible because the official Lotus 1-2-3 for UNIX port used a technique called [partial linking](https://sourceware.org/binutils/docs-2.38/ld/Options.html#:~:text=This%20is%20often%20called%20partial%20linking.), which can be modified to support new platforms.

 There's an article documenting how this is possible